What's in Your Asthma Toolbox?

 Medications

 This one is pretty obvious.
 Keep all of your daily asthma medications in one place.
-With the exception of any extra rescue inhalers that you may have multiples of to keep in various places for easy access.
-This way you will always know where it is.
-Be sure to keep track of your dosages so you can know when to put in for a refill before you run out.
-Not all inhalers have counters on them so make sure to write down when you started a new inhaler.
+Except for any extra rescue inhalers you may have, multiples of which to keep in various places for easy access.
+This way, you will always know where it is.
+Be sure to keep track of your dosages so you know when to request a refill before you run out.
+Not all inhalers have counters, so make sure to write down when you started a new one.

 Spacer

-Using a spacer is very important with your metered dose inhalers.
-It helps more of the medication get down into the lungs vs the back of the throat.
-If you don’t have a spacer ask your doctor for one at your next visit.
-If your doctors office doesn't give them out you can either ask for a prescription for one that can be picked up at a pharmacy or you can order one online.
-There are many different brands of spacers but they all do the same thing.
-Spacers aren't meant to be used with dry powder or respimat inhalers.
+Using a spacer is very important with your metered-dose inhaler.
+It helps more of the medication reach the lungs vs. the back of the throat.
+If you don’t have a spacer, ask your doctor for one at your next visit.
+If your doctor's office doesn't give them out, you can either ask for a prescription for one to be picked up at a pharmacy or order one online.
+There are many different brands of spacers, but they all do the same thing.
+Spacers aren't meant to be used with dry powder or Respimat inhalers.

 Daily peak flow charting is an important part of asthma monitoring.
-Keep a graph going either on paper or on a cell phone app to track trends etc. Often times an asthmatics peak flow number will start to trend down before they experience any symptoms.
+Keep a graph going, either on paper or on a cell phone app, to track trends, etc. Often, an asthmatic's peak flow number starts to decline before they experience any symptoms.
 Be sure to do your peak flow twice a day (morning and night) BEFORE taking your medications.
 It will give a more accurate reading.

 Nebulizer

 If having a nebulizer is part of your treatment plan, try to always keep it in the same place, much like your daily medications.
-Many people will keep it on their bed side table for easy access.
-I personally have a nebulizer that I keep in my bedroom, next to my plastic box with the rest of my asthma supplies.
+Many people will keep it on their bedside table for easy access.
+I personally have a nebulizer in my bedroom, next to my plastic box with the rest of my asthma supplies.
 I also have a tiny portable nebulizer that is convenient for traveling.
-But when it’s not in use it stays in the box.
+But when it’s not in use, it stays in the box.

-If you do not have an asthma action plan make sure to ask your doctor for one the next time you see him/her.
+If you do not have an asthma action plan, make sure to ask your doctor for one the next time you see him/her.
 They are so important to have.
-It will include your daily medications, green-yellow-red zones for peak flow measurements and tell you exactly what to do when your asthma starts flaring and when to call the doctor or seek emergency medical care.
+It will include your daily medications, green-yellow-red zones for peak flow measurements, and tell you exactly what to do when your asthma starts flaring and when to call the doctor or seek emergency medical care.
 I have an action plan myself.
-You might find that silly considering I’m a Respiratory Therapist and know a whole heck of a lot about the lungs.
-When you're struggling it definitely comes in handy to see it in front of you when you're struggling to breathe.
-Even for me.
+You might find that silly, considering I’m a respiratory therapist and know a whole heck of a lot about the lungs.
+When you're struggling, it definitely comes in handy to see it in front of you, even when you're struggling to breathe, for me.

-These are just a few examples of things that can be kept in your asthma toolbox.
+These are just a few examples of things you can keep in your asthma toolbox.
 What you include is totally up to you!
-I would love to hear what other things you have found useful that you include in yours!
+I would love to hear what other things you have found helpful that you include in yours!
 Let me know!

 Join the conversation